-Anderson 'won't return' for Scotland as manager 'turns down Rangers'
+Anderson 'won't return to Scotland fold' - gossip

-Scottish Gossip: Scotland, Anderson, Doak, Rangers, Potter, Celtic, Aberdeen, Morris, Dundee, Ross County
+Scottish Gossip: Scotland, Anderson, Doak, Rangers, Potter, Celtic, St Johnstone, Dundee, Ross County

 Last updated on .From the section Scottish